 A study to assess perceptions and intentions to reduce antimicrobial usage among pig farmers in Europe:

-Farmers were asked to estimate how much antibiotics were used on their farm in relation to other farms, if they had experienced incidents related to resistance, the benefits and risks of using antibiotics as well as how much the current use could be reduced while still being economically manageable.
+Farmers were asked to estimate how much antibiotics were used on their farm compared to other farms, if they had experienced incidents related to resistance, the benefits and risks of using antibiotics and how much the current use could be reduced while still being economically manageable.
 Veterinarians were asked about their continued training in addition to questions on use and resistance.

 The resources below have been sorted into the following tables: